Thitathorn Aksornsri

-Thitathorn Aksornsri (ทิตาธร อักษรศรี; born 8 November 1997) is a Thai professional footballer who plays as a left back for Thai League 1 club PT Prachuap.
+Thitathorn Aksornsri (ทิตาธร อักษรศรี; born 8 November 1997) is a Thai professional footballer who plays as a left back for Thai League 1 club Uthai Thani and the Thailand national team.

 International career

 In September 2019, Thitathorn was called up to the Thailand U23 for the SEA Games.
 In January 2020, He played the 2020 AFC U-23 Championship with Thailand U23.

+On 14 November 2024, Thitathorn made his Thailand national team debut in a friendly match against Lebanon.
+He was selected in the Thailand squad for the 2024 ASEAN Championship.

 Personal life

 Thitathorn's twin younger brother Thitawee, who is also a footballer and plays as a right back.
 His older brother, Tatpicha Aksornsri, is also a footballer and plays as a goalkeeper.